praveens-git-bit/ignite-23/Exercise2.md

 ### Task 2.3: Explore SQL Analytics with Lakehouse SQL-endpoint

-*Every Lakehouse comes with a default SQL endpoint which can be used for querying purposes using SQL syntax.*
+*Microsoft Fabric Lakehouse comes with a default SQL endpoint which can be used for querying purposes using SQL syntax.*

 *We can go from Lakehouse to SQL endpoint in the same window by selecting SQL endpoint from the Lakehouse dropdown menu in the top right corner of the window.*